flumeapp/help.flumeapp.com/views/feed.md

 <p style="text-align: center; margin-top: 1em;"><img src="/views/assets/feed-column-none.png" width="30%" height="30%" /> <img src="/views/assets/feed-column-hover.png" width="30%" height="30%" /> <img src="/views/assets/feed-column-compact.png" width="30%" height="30%" /> <img src="/views/assets/feed-column-all.png" width="30%" height="30%" /></p>

+#### Feed Ordering

+Posts are ordered based on factors like how recently the post was shared, your interactions with the person who shared it and whether you'll find the post interesting.
+Posts you're likely to care about most will appear higher in your feed.
+For more information, please visit [How Feed Works](https://help.instagram.com/1400877086604710).